-Lead scoring comes with Pardot at a list price of $1,200/month, but what if you could have it right now, for free?
+Lead scoring comes with Pardot at a high list price, but what if you could have it right now, for free?

 If you’ve got Salesforce, you can.
 This article gives you everything you need to know to make it happen.